e-daniel/4-player-pong/README.md

 - There is no win screen or score count, to start/restart the game press the reset button.
 - Displays via VGA, using a simple 6-bit breakout board.

-This project uses the Lattice iCE40 UltraPlus PLL IP (not included).
+This project uses the Lattice iCE40 UltraPlus PLL IP (not included), as well as the on-chip high frequency oscillator (HFOSC).